 Later, discover the spectacular Rock of Cashel, which is home to an important collection of medieval buildings that span over 1,000 years of history.

 Day 7 - Experience more of Ireland’s rich history

-Be sure to check out the castle and other landmarks in Kilkenny town before you start your journey back to Dublin.
-You could drive directly there, but to take advantage of your last full day in Ireland, we recommend passing through the Wicklow Mountains.
+Be sure to check out the castle and other landmarks in Kilkenny town before you start your return journey to Dublin.
+You could head back directly, but to take advantage of your last full day in Ireland, we recommend passing through the Wicklow Mountains.